fe-data/fe-docs/docs/advanced/webhooks.rst

         signature = base64.b64encode(hmac.new(secret, payload, digestmod=hashlib.sha256).digest())
         print(signature)

-Before activating a webhook, always check that all conditions (see `Requirements for consumers`_) are met and that the duration (see :guilabel:`Ping URL` contextmenu in `Webhooks overview`_) is a fraction of a second.
+Before activating a webhook, always check that all conditions (see `Requirements for consumers`_) are met and that the duration (see :guilabel:`Test webhook` popupmenu in `Webhooks overview`_) is a fraction of a second.

 ----